giantswarm/gitops-template/docs/add_mc.md

     EOF
     ```

-1. Apply the cluster's Kustomization CR:
+1. Apply the cluster's `Kustomization` custom resource (CR):

     ```sh
     kubectl apply -f management-clusters/${MC_NAME}/${MC_NAME}.yaml
     ```

-After completing these steps, you are no longer required to interact with Flux directly.
+After completing these steps, you are no longer required to interact with `Flux` directly.
 Further configuration,
 e.g. additional sources, more Kustomize CRs, Helm-related CRs, can be entirely provided through the repository.

 ## Recommended next steps